 Babies, toddlers, and preschoolers are cared for in the Beatrix Potter Room.
-Bunny teachers this week are Robyn Kendrick and Laura Johnson.
+The Bunnies teacher is Robyn Kendrick.

 Children in K through 2nd grade have class in the Dr. Seuss Room.
-Chalice Children teachers this week are Deana Pinales and Dayann Pazmino.
+The Chalice Children teachers are Deana Pinales and Dayann Pazmino.

 Children in 3rd through 5th grade have class in the Susan B. Anthony Room.
-Susan B. teachers this week are Monica Rasco and Erika Nelson.
+The Susan B. teacher is Monica Rasco.

 SMUUF YUUTH SCHEDULE: